pascal-fb-martin/HouseSprinkler/README.md

 ## Watering Index Concepts

-The goal of irrigation is to replace the water lost because of the plant's evapotranspiration, i.e. water lost due to ground evaporation and the plant's own transpiration.
+The goal of irrigation is to replace the water lost because of evapotranspiration, i.e. water lost due to ground evaporation and the plant's own transpiration.
 There are multiple formula used to estimate how much water is lost every hour, based on the Sun radiations, temperature, humidity, etc. That calculation depends on the type of plants (some plants transpirate more than others).
 To simplify calculations, the evapotranspiration is calculated for grass (named `et0`), and then relative coefficients are used for other plants.

 Professionals use the estimated evapotranspiration value to determine the exact amount of water to provide through irrigation.
 That system is quite complicated for us city dwellers who have backyards populated with different types of plants.
 This is where the watering index comes in.